ASHISDEY1998/HTMLPortfolioProject/README.md

 ### The Tagline Element

 Next, create a new element that has a CSS class called `tagline`.
-In this element you'll be giving a little more information about yourself.
+In this element, you'll be giving a little more information about yourself.
 MENU

 ### A Little About You

-Inside the `.tagline` element, create a `h3` tag inviting the visitor to learn more about you (ie. "Learn More About Me", or "Here's What I Do", etc).
+Inside the `.tagline` element, create an `h3` tag inviting the visitor to learn more about you (ie. "Learn More About Me", or "Here's What I Do", etc).
 Also add an introductory paragraph with more information about yourself, including what things you're passionate about, programming languages you enjoy writing in, etc.	MENU

 ### The Skills Element

-Next, we'll create a place to list out our current skills by creating an element with a class of `skills`.
-In here we'll be listing out what we already know.
+Next, we'll create a place to list our current skills by creating an element with a class of `skills`.
+Here we'll be listing out what we already know.
 MENU

 ### Skills Content

 Inside the `.skills` element, create a `h3` tag inviting the user to learn more about your skills (ie. "my skills").
-Also add a paragraph tag describing your skills (ie. "I enjoy writing front-end code with these technologies").
+Also, add a paragraph tag describing your skills (ie. "I enjoy writing front-end code with these technologies").
 MENU

 ### List of Skills

-Inside the `.skills` element, create a new `ul` which will be a list of of your skills.
+Inside the `.skills` element, create a new `ul` which will be a list of your skills.
 In here, add 3 skills you currently possess. `HTML` must be one of these skills.
 MENU

 ### The Contact Element